-It’s been over 25 years since I first bought some ugly fabric and inadequate supplies in a quest to make my first quilt.
-While that first quilt was a technical and aesthetic disaster, I was hooked and started learning everything I could about quilting.
-While I was soaking up as much information as I could, there were obviously some things I didn’t quite learn as early as I would have liked.
+It’s been over 25 years since I bought some ugly fabric and inadequate supplies in a quest to make my first quilt.
+That first quilt was a technical and aesthetic disaster, but I was hooked, and I started learning everything I could about quilting.
+While I was soaking up all that information, there were plenty of things I didn’t quite learn as early as I would have liked.

-When I first started quilting, my daughter was nearly four, and four-year-olds aren’t cheap!
-While I wanted to make quilting my hobby, I also knew I couldn’t spend a lot of money on it.
+When I first started quilting, my daughter was nearly four, and four-year-olds aren’t cheap.
+I wanted quilting to be my hobby, but I also knew I couldn’t spend a lot of money on it.
 So… I went to JoAnn’s and bought the 70-cent fat quarters and $1.99 cotton fabric.
 And polyester thread.
 With coupons.
 Don’t get me wrong, JoAnn’s improved the quality of their fabric before they closed, but that wasn’t the case 25 years ago.

 I started feverishly making quilts with my discount fabric and thought I was doing a good job.
 Everything looked nice, the seams lay flat, and the quilting went smoothly.
 Then it all fell apart.
 Literally.

 I firmly believe in using quilts and not putting them away to avoid damage.
-After only about a dozen washes, the seams started coming apart, the fabric simply tore away from the seams, and the quilting and batting began coming undone.
+But after only about a dozen washes, the seams started coming apart, the fabric tore away from the seams, and the quilting and batting began coming undone.
 It was heartbreaking.

-I started visiting local quilt shops and carefully selecting high-quality fabrics that truly appealed to me.
-I was less focused on building my stash and more interested in acquiring good materials that would last a while.
+So I started visiting local quilt shops and carefully selecting high-quality fabrics that truly appealed to me.
+I focused less on building my stash and more on acquiring good materials that would last.
 It has been so worthwhile.
+(And once you’ve invested in good fabric, it’s worth knowing whether to prewash it before you cut.)

 My first several quilts got handed out like candy on Halloween.